 Location.
-35° 1.7′ N, 88° 47.701′ W. Marker is near Pocahontas, Tennessee, in Hardeman County.
-Marker can be reached from Essary Springs Road 1.3 miles south of Wolf Pen Road, on the right when traveling north.
-The marker is at the bank of the Hatchie River at the present Touch for map.
+35° 2.865′ N, 88° 48.557′ W. Marker is near Pocahontas, Tennessee, in Hardeman County.
+Marker is on State Highway 57, on the right when traveling east.
+Touch for map.
 Marker is in this post office area: Pocahontas TN 38061, United States of America.
 Touch for directions.

 Categories. • War, US Civil •

 More.
-Search the internet for Hell on the Hatchie.
+Search the internet for Battle of Davis Bridge.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 8, 2012, by David Graff of Halifax, Nova Scotia.
-This page has been viewed 756 times since then and 27 times this year.
-Photos: 1, 2, 3. submitted on June 8, 2012, by David Graff of Halifax, Nova Scotia. • Craig Swain was the editor who published this page.
+This page originally submitted on May 21, 2009, by Craig Swain of Leesburg, Virginia.
+This page has been viewed 3,266 times since then and 6 times this year.
+Photos: 1, 2. submitted on May 21, 2009, by Craig Swain of Leesburg, Virginia.